kochavalabs/mazzaroth-js/README.md

 Mazzaroth-js is a javascript library that facilitates the interaction with Mazzaroth nodes from both the browser or from [node-js](https://nodejs.org/en/).
+It does this by exporting two clients and some utility functions.

+## Node Client

+The node client is used to interact with a Mazzaroth node by abstracting some of the standard node operations.
+This includes encapsulating the node HTTP endpoints, signing operations, and the creation of a properly formed HTTP body.
+The following functions are exposed:

+### transactionSubmit

+Submits a write transaction to a Mazzaroth node.
+These are transactions that must be signed and will eventually be sent to the backing census pool to be submitted to the blockchain.
+This includes transactions that update channel state including contract updates and authorization transactions.
+Write transactions are submitted asynchronously and the results must be looked up by querying the Receipt for the transaction.

+### readonlySubmit

+Submits a read-only transaction to a Mazzaroth node.
+Read-only transactions do not update channel state so they will return a result immediately without hitting the consensus pool.

+### Lookups

+There are several functions that allow you to lookup various information.
+These include transactionLookup, blockLookup, blockHeaderLookup, receiptLookup, nonceLookup, accountInfoLookup and channelInfoLookup.
+Lookup functions are synchronous read-only requests hat will get the latest state based on the non-consensus node that this lookup hits.

 ## Installation